Ireland (TV series): Synopsis

-Adopted into an Irish family as a child and raised in Ireland, Lee Joong-ah (Lee Na-young) is devastated when her entire family is killed after her brother gets involved with the Irish Republican Army.
+Adopted into an Irish family as a child and raised in Northern Ireland, Lee Joong-ah (Lee Na-young) is devastated when her entire family is killed after her brother gets involved with the Irish Republican Army.
 Deeply traumatized, racked by guilt and suddenly rootless, she decides to journey to her homeland to search for her biological family.
 She quickly meets Kang Gook (Hyun Bin), a kind, solitary bodyguard who offers to help her in her quest.
 Fate has her cross paths with her biological brother, Jae-bok (Kim Min-jun), when she saves him from an accident, but they part not knowing they are related.
 Jae-bok is a slacker living with his girlfriend Si-yeon (Kim Min-jung), a kind-hearted adult film actress who is her family's breadwinner.
 All four go about their lives, unaware of the gravity this chance encounter will have on their lives.